s-cb/Betterflye-Content-Management-System/Documentation/User.md

 - User can post comments without any profanity in them.
   - User notified by a pop-up if their comment contains profanity
+- User can create an account without profanity in first name, last name, or username